rawls238/react-experiments/README.md

 Building off this, this library provides two ways to implement UI experiments.
 Both methods use the Experiment component:

+## Experiment component

+The Experiment component accepts the following props:

+1) experiment - an instantiated PlanOut namespace or experiment class or a custom experimentClass.
+[REQUIRED]
+2) param - the param name that the Experiment component will be associated with.
+Use this if you only want your component to deal with one assignment parameter.
+[REQUIRED if experimentName not provided]
+3) experimentName - the name of the experiment that the component corresponds with.
+This is particularly important if you are passing in a namespace class.
+If you are passing in a namespace class then experimentName should correspond to the name of the experiment within the namespace that this component should handle.
+Use this if you want your component to deal with any arbitrary number of parameters.
+[REQUIRED if param not provided]
+4) shouldEnroll - this determines whether or not the user should be enrolled in the experiment or not.
+It defauls to true.
+If false is passed in nothing is returned and no exposure is logged.
+[OPTIONAL]

 ### Parametrizations

 The Experiment component by default passes down experiment parameters to its immediate children as props under ```experimentParameters``` and to all its descendants using context.
 Likewise, any props passed into